Innehållsförteckning

 • Scaling content creation

-• Data management and privacy
+• Managing data and privacy concerns

 Not to get all meta, but as it turns out, just defining personalization is also matter of personalization.
 Who knew?